Treetop Homeschool Program: Academics in Nature

 Awakening Wild: Nature Immersion for Adults

-A 9-month program with meetings one Saturday each month (9:00 am–3:00 pm), September through June, plus a campout in May!
+A 9-month program with meetings one Saturday each month (9:00 am–3:00 pm), September through June, plus a campout in the fall and in the spring!

 Program dates, Fall 2025–Spring 2026: